 Peter is currently Stranded Asset Programme Manager at Tata Steel delivering sustainable and responsible management of its legacy sites throughout Europe.
 He has over 17 years technical and research experience in the contaminated land and brownfield sector.

-Prior to joing Tata Steel Peter worked as Senior Scientist at Jacobs for 5 years undertaking a wide variety of regeneration projects in the North of England.
+Prior to joining Tata Steel Peter worked as Senior Scientist at Jacobs for 5 years undertaking a wide variety of regeneration projects in the North of England.

 Peter has 7 years regulator experience as contaminated Land Officer for Sheffield City Council where he was responsible for the development and implementation of Sheffield City Council's Contaminated Land Inspection Strategy.
 His role as Contaminated Land Officer involved managing the investigation design, determination and remediation of one of the first sites to be designated under Part IIA of the Environmental Protection Act 1990.